approach0/docs/content/en/devops.md

     ```sh
     $ docker run approach0/a0 test-query.sh http://<IP-of-shard-1-searchd>:8921/search /tmp/test-query.json
     ```
-13. Create `relay-blue` or `relay-green` service to accept routed request from gateway and proxy them to corresponding search service (and also stats service APIs).
+  6. Create `relay-blue` or `relay-green` service to accept routed request from gateway and proxy them to corresponding search service (and also stats service APIs).
     One can test `relay-*` service by visiting `/search-relay/?q=hello`

-14. Finally, create `ui_search` service for search webpage UI.
-This service runs on `searchd` hosts, you may want to scale up it to match the number of hosts you have in order to handle similar amount of traffic `searchd` can handle.
+  7. (Optional) `ss` for HTTP(s) proxy service

+### 4. Maintenance

+#### Update a service
+A normal update has `--update-order=start-first` passed to Docker Swarm in Calabash, which means it will start a parallel service and switch to the new one (stop the old) once it is ready.
+Doing this also means an update on service will fail if the existing old instance has already filled the only replacement slot, in this case, you can choose to create a same service (instead of updating the service) because creating service in Calabash will also remove the old one.

+### Rsync
 Those rsync services are deployed to enable upload/backup files using rsync remotely, one can issue the following commands to test rsync daemon:
 ```sh
 $ export RSYNC_PASSWORD=<your_rsync_password>
 $ rsync rsync://rsyncclient@<your_IP>:<rsync_port>/
 ```

-### 4. Maintenance

-#### Update a service
-A normal update has `--update-order=start-first` passed to Docker Swarm in Calabash, which means it will start a parallel service and switch to the new one (stop the old) once it is ready.
-Doing this also means an update on service will fail if the existing old instance has already filled the only replacement slot, in this case, you can choose to create a same service (instead of updating the service) because creating service in Calabash will also remove the old one.
+Use rsync from local host to backup/restore data accordingly.